highwire-ai/open-robo-advisor/README.md

 }
 ```

 Instantiate the advisor and get its suggestions.
-This example uses SimpleAdvisor, which will always

 ```
 advisor = SimpleAdvisor(